3DRudder/Half-Life-VR/README.md

 Use start.bat to launch the vr mod or add following code to steam game launch options:
  * hl.exe -game vr -dev -env -console -insecure -nomouse -nojoy +sv_lan 1

-If you try to play Half-life multiplayer with opengl32.dll in the root directory you CAN be VAC banned.
+If you try to play Half-life multiplayer with opengl32.dll in the root directory you CAN be VAC (Valve Anti-Cheat) banned.